kevdogg/SSH-Certificates/README.md

 <div style="padding-left: 10%">
 &emsp;-h - Indicates this is a Host Key to be signed (Client keys don't have this flag)<BR />
-&nbsp;&nbsp;&nbsp;&nbsp;-s - This is the private SSH CA key file<BR />
+&emsp;-s - This is the private SSH CA key file<BR />
-  -I  ID - short, human-readable description of the certificate (Optional)<BR />
+&emsp;-I  ID - short, human-readable description of the certificate (Optional)<BR />
-  -V +52w - This (optional) flag gives an expiration date of the Host's SSH Certificate.
+&emsp;-V +52w - This (optional) flag gives an expiration date of the Host's SSH Certificate.
 52w is used as an example<BR />
-  -z - Serial Number<BR />
+&emsp;-z - Serial Number<BR />
-  -n  LIST-OF_PRINCIPALS - comma-separated list of the domain names by which the Server is accessed.
+&emsp;-n  LIST-OF_PRINCIPALS - comma-separated list of the domain names by which the Server is accessed.
 For example: archbw,archbw.gohilton.com,<BR />
 </div>

  hello